alejandrochang/StudyGuideNotes/react.md

 Refs in react are essentially the way we use React to acces Nodes in the DOM, giving access to a single DOM element.

 ### Promise versus async await?
+They both work using promises, but async await has a few advantages to using it.
+Async awaits return a promise.

 ### Network Request and Fetchning Data, What are the two common ways of doing it?
 axios: a third partypackage